ryanhubler/url-scheme-handler/README.md

 ## How to use the handler
  - Tweak script as needed for your application
  - Convert to EXE
- - Add to registy from guide above
+ - Add to registry from guide above